harrison-ai/hai-dataeng-tech-task/README.md

 similar in shape to the sample data from question 1, but much bigger.
 The total data volume across all archives is several petabytes.

-The archives are currently stored in Amazon S3 Glacier awaiting further processing.
+The archives are currently stored in Amazon S3 Glacier Flexible Retrieval awaiting further processing.
 To be able to use these DICOMs for model training, they will need to be re-assembled and made available in a separate S3 bucket.